Milen Manoj Earath: International

 On November 10, 2017, Earath performed for Queen Mathilde of Belgium, at the Mehli Mehta Music Foundation.

 On February 3, 2018, Earath performed Liszt's Piano Concerto No. 2 accompanied by Collegium Musicum Jülich, with conductor Peter Sauerwein at the Gymnasium Zitadelle in Jülich.

+Earath was a finalist in the Guildhall School of Music and Drama's 'Beethoven Piano Prize' in 2024 and the ‘Romantic Piano Prize’ in 2025.

+In February 2026, he has appeared in recital at South Hill Park Arts Centre as part of the International Conservatoire Series.
+In April 2026, Earath was awarded Second Prize and the Audience Prize at the Cambridge International Piano Competition.

+On 30th April 2026, Earath performed Piano Concerto No. 2 (Prokofiev) with the Guildhall Symphony Orchestra at the Barbican Hall, conducted by Jonathan Bloxham, as part of the Guildhall Gold Medal Final.